 It is so easy when dealing with something physical to ignore all else.
 Counseling or psychotherapy can feel like yet another thing on the to-do list, or like admitting you “can’t handle it”.
 However, research shows that patients who include mental health in their overall physical healthcare are happier, healthier, have fewer physical complications, and report higher quality of life.
 Your emotional wellness matters, and it should be included as a priority in your overall care.

-Therapists at Auburn Psychological Wellness Center work with patients and their care-partners to assist in one of the most critical components of wellness – the connection between physical and mental health.
+Our mental health providers at Auburn Psychological Wellness Center (APWC) work with patients and their care-partners to assist in one of the most critical components of wellness – the connection between physical and mental health.
 We understand this important connection, and are committed to treatment approaches that address your overall wellness needs.
-If you would like to discuss how your physical and mental health goals connect with one of our APWC counselors, you can request an appointment here.
+If you would like to discuss how your physical and mental health goals connect, call us at 334-219-0425 or review our information on scheduling an appointment.
+We serve clients in the Auburn-Opelika and surroundings Alabama communities.